-If you’re staying down in Tamarindo/Conchal/Flamingo, you can take a snorkel catamaran cruise.
-You can go on a private boat tour with Life is Better at Sea in Flamingo for snorkeling.
+If you’re staying down in Tamarindo/Conchal/Flamingo, you can take a snorkel catamaran cruise with Antares (Tamarindo) or Panache (Potrero) or Serendipity (Flamingo).
+For private options, you can go on a private boat tour in Flamingo for snorkeling.

 If you’re in Samara, you can go kayaking and snorkeling to Isla Chorro or take a surf lesson.

 I’m sure you want to see some wildlife so Day 3 is dedicated to wildlife watching.
 There are a couple options to see wildlife.